SpenserKao/Employee-Data-Navigation/README.md

    - ng-change - evaluates the given expression when the user changes the input

 ## Design of employee data input
-Simplistic JSON-based flat files have been facilitated as inputs for employee data.
+Simplistic JSON-based flat files have been facilitated as inputs of employee data and for configuring viewing options.

+## Components: Input employee data and viewing options
+   - renderOptions.json - rather than hardcoded in index.html, the configuration of viewing options has been tabled in this file
+   - employeeData.json & employeeData-depth5.json - see explanation in next section

 ## Test cases
 Two JSON-based flat files have been built to covern differenct scenarios.
    - employeeData.json - contains indentical content as examplied in the Momenton-provided requirement document
    - employeeData-depth5.json - currently used as a test case, a superset of above file, covering following extra scenarios:
       - Manager who is not a valid employee - this isn't covered in the original requirement document
 	  - Multiple topmost managers, rather than just one CEO, can also be handled
 	  - Hierarchy level has been extended to five

 ## ToDo
 | item | Description | Implemented?
 (Y/N) |